zendframework/zf2-documentation/docs/languages/en/in-depth-guide/services-and-servicemanager.rst

 ==================================

 Now that we have our Model files in place we can actually bring life into our ``PostService`` class.
-To keep the Service- Layer easy to understand for now we will only return some static content from our ``PostService`` class directly.
+To keep the Service- Layer easy to understand for now we will only return some hard-coded content from our ``PostService`` class directly.
 Create a property inside the ``PostService`` called ``$data`` and make this an array of our Model type.
 Edit ``PostService`` like
 this: